-As a professional services provider our activities are primarily focused on the provision of accounting, advisory and consulting services to our clients.
+As a professional services provider, and predominantly a people and technology business, activities are primarily focused on the provision of accounting, advisory and consulting services to our clients.
 To provide these services and support our operations, we utilise various third-party products and services.

 Using an automated tool to map our supply chain, we know that most of our suppliers are registered and operate in Australia.
-However, we also use a limited number of overseas based suppliers to support our operations including using the services of global providers that supply the Grant Thornton network.
+However, we also use a limited number of overseas-based suppliers to support our operations including using the services of global providers that supply the Grant Thornton network.